02TheBear/Discord_bot/README.md

     - Sends a personal message to the user you wrote it to
   - **§random_number** ('number')
     - Picks a random number between 0 and the number you wrote
+  - **§ping**
+    - Pong!
+    - Checks the latency of the bot in milliseconds